timoxley/functional-javascript-workshop/Readme.md

 deeply abstracted, requires understanding complex relationships between custom library calls, and doesn't represent the reality of how people actually write JavaScript.

-If you come across a problem in your day-to-day work which was solved simply and elegantly with some functional JavaScript techniques, please help us create an exercise out of it.

 ## Stuck?

 Feedback and critisism is welcome, please log your troubles in [issues](https://github.com/timoxley/functional-javascript-workshop/issues).

 Full curriculum reviews [like this one](https://github.com/timoxley/functional-javascript-workshop/issues/7) are incredibly helpful.
 More feedback like this please!

-**Work in Progress.** New lessons will be added weekly and tested upon participants of the [SingaporeJS meetup group](http://www.meetup.com/Singapore-JS/).
+We're looking for more practical problems, so if you come across a problem in your day-to-day work which was solved simply and elegantly with some functional JavaScript techniques, please help us create an exercise out of it.

 ## Installation & Update